morganthomas/winning-arguments/winning-arguments.md

 In contexts where this is the rule, we can think of vague predicates as being incomplete precise predicates, whose definitions are extended on an *ad hoc* basis to deal with intermediate cases as they arise.

+Let's think about pragmatic situations where one encounters an intermediate case of a vague predicate and one's response is not to classify the object as satisfying or not satisfying the predicate.
+In such situations, the pragmatics of the situation do not require one to classify the object as satisfying or not satisfying the predicate.
+Instead, one is somehow able to work around making such a classification.
+Such cases will only pose a problem for the argument I am making if it can be shown that classifying the object as satisfying or not satisfying the predicate would lead to some form of pragmatically significant error.
+I haven't come up with any such examples.
+I am interested if you have any.
+For the time being, I operate under the assumption that there are none.

+I will assume going forward in the argument that there are no pragmatic situations where classifying an object as satisfying or not satisfying a vague predicate will lead to some form of pragmatically significant error (regardless of which of the two classification options is chosen).
+If this assumption holds, then it rules out vagueness as a source of counterexamples to the claim that there are no invalid arguments which lack precise counterexamples.

 ## Fallacies

 ## Biases